Publication Policy

 - ECRI receives the request (template available at ECRI)

-- ECRI informs the stakeholders about the decision in writing:
+- ECRI decides within 30 working days and informs the requesting party about the decision in writing:

 - Approved, granting start of activities